Hiring a copywriter is a step forward – but are your in-house content processes up to scratch? Try these ideas if not

 If you work in tech, you know what agility is.
 For everyone else: agility was conceived to solve a recurrent problem in software projects – that teams would spend months or years working on misconceived tech that failed to meet clients’ needs.

 For decades, newspapers and magazines have essentially worked in the same way.
-In the media world, it’s common practice to publish content that’s imperfect and on time, rather than waiting to publish content that’s perfect – and perfectly late.
+When the alternative is a blank front page, it’s better to publish content that’s imperfect and on time, rather than waiting to publish content that’s perfect – and perfectly late.
 (Of course, perfect and on time is better, but not always practical.)

 Here’s another possible way to speed up content processes.
-It’s also a tactic that marks you out as an organisation that’s really getting to grips with content.
+It’s a tactic that marks you out as a business that’s really getting to grips with content.

 Do you waste time arguing about the usage of words?
 Are there common terms in your organisation that you use again and again – without agreement on how to capitalise them or even how to spell them?
 And do some people insist on putting job titles in upper case, while others use lower?